Skip to main content

 • levelName/assessmentName/objectiveName/interactionName (string): The identifier for the assessment, objective, interaction, or level.

 • meta (Dictionary<string, string> or Abxr.Dict): Optional.
-Additional key-value pairs describing the event.
-Use Abxr.Dict to avoid requiring using statements.
+Additional key-value pairs merged into the event.
+Use Abxr.Dict in Unity to avoid extra using directives.
+Values are strings in the wire format; use snake_case for custom keys so they align with collect/LMS conventions and future dashboards.

 Note: All complete events automatically calculate duration if a corresponding start event was logged.